-The St. Mary’s County Health Department has awarded Walden, the leading provider of treatment and recovery support services for adolescents and adults in Southern Maryland, a grant designed to increase the number of individuals accessing substance abuse treatment services.
+The St. Mary’s County Health Department has awarded Walden, the leading provider of treatment and recovery support services for adolescents and adults in Maryland, a grant designed to increase the number of individuals accessing substance abuse treatment services.
 The new project illustrates Walden’s continued dedication to ongoing improvement in behavioral healthcare access for the community.

 As one of several initiatives funded to address the opiate health crisis in St. Mary’s County, the SBIRT, Screening, Brief Intervention, and Referral to Treatment grant project “is an evidence-based practice used to identify, reduce and prevent problematic use abuse, and dependence on alcohol and illicit drugs” (St. Mary’s County Health Department, 2014).
 The SBIRT project was one of the six initiatives that were selected by a team of community members consisting of health providers, social services and law enforcement.
 Walden received funding for this award through a competitive request for proposal process.